 Inspace is part of the Institute for Design Informatics; commissioning and producing creative activity that unlocks digital technology and explores its role in society.
 Our public programme connects data, research and creative talent.

 We are really excited by the possibilities of Ted’s project for his residency.
 It will inspire our Design Informatics students to play with haptics and modalities that are beyond the visual, to create public experience that will intrigue and compel, and to foster new collaborations with colleagues in the School of Informatics.
 We’re truly delighted to be working with Ted over the next year.Professor John Vines, Co-Director of the Institute for Design Informatics

 The Creative AI Residency is supported by Creative Informatics, which supports innovative new data-driven creative work across Edinburgh and South East Scotland.

 Congratulations to Theodore on his selection for the first Creative AI Residency at Inspace.
 AI continues to be an area of development that fascinates and mystifies people in equal measure.
 We hope that this residency will enable visitors to engage with AI in new and exciting ways, providing them with a better understanding of how machine learning works, through what promises to be an innovative and exhilarating interactive exhibit.Nicola Osborne, Programme Manager for Creative Informatics

-KEY DATES: Mid-Sept 2022- Residency starts, Work in Progress Event January 2023, Final output to be shown as part of Edinburgh Science Festival April 2023.
+KEY DATES: Mid-Sept 2022- Residency starts, Work in Progress Event January 2023, Final output to be shown in the exhibition Tactile Intelligence, as part of Edinburgh Science Festival April 2023.